elroy-galbraith/project_filter/PITCH_SCRIPT.md

 1. **"Everyone is homeless right now"** (0:15) - Real quote from Black River resident.
 Let it breathe.

-2. **"This call just became a dispatch order"** (1:10) - The NLP reveal.
-This is where judges see the ASR value.
+2. **"Everything the dispatcher needs—visible at a glance, zero scrolling"** (1:10) - The UX insight.
+Emergency triage demands instant visibility.

 3. **The spinner on Call 4** (1:30) - Build tension.
 Don't rush past it.

+4. **The pulsing red banner + cards** (1:50) - Visual urgency.
+Let the animation speak before you describe it.

-4. **"Five people.
-Rooftop.
-Children present."** (2:00) - Show that even partial transcription yields actionable intel.
+5. **"Structured rescue mission—with visual urgency that demands immediate attention"** (2:05) - Show that even partial transcription + bio-acoustics = actionable intel with priority flagging.

-5. **"That mother—and her four children—just jumped to the front of the line"** (2:10) - Emotional peak.
+6. **"That mother—and her four children—just jumped to the front of the line"** (2:10) - Emotional peak.

-6. **"Garbage in, garbage out"** (2:20) - The thesis.
+7. **"Garbage in, garbage out"** (2:20) - The thesis.
 Why Caribbean ASR matters.

-7. **"Police, fire, ambulance.
+8. **"Police, fire, ambulance.
 Any 119 dispatcher..."** (2:35) - The scope expansion.
 Show judges this isn't a one-time solution.

-8. **The closer** (2:50) - "We turn voices into rescue missions."
+9. **The closer** (2:50) - "We turn voices into rescue missions."
 Direct to camera.
 Conviction.

 ### Recording Tips

 - **Pace:** Slightly slower than conversational.
 You have time.
 Use it.
 - **Energy:** Start somber (Melissa context), build through the green calls showing NLP extraction, peak at Call 4, resolve with quiet determination.
 - **Eye contact:** When on camera, look at the lens, not the screen.
-- **Gestures:** When pointing at dashboard elements—especially the NLP extraction panel—be precise.
+- **Gestures:** When pointing at dashboard elements—especially the top NLP intel row and pulsing priority banner—be precise.
 This is your innovation reveal.
 - **The pause after Call 4 audio:** This silence is powerful.
 Don't fill it.
+- **Let the animation speak:** When Call 4 loads, give 1-2 seconds of silence to let judges see the pulsing red urgency before you describe it.
 - **"Garbage in, garbage out":** Say this like you're explaining something obvious that everyone's been missing.

 ### Backup: If Running Long